USAJOBS/help-center/faq/account/login-gov.md

 ## What if I currently use a .gov, .mil, or .edu email address for my USAJOBS primary email?
 If you currently use a .gov, .mil, or .edu email for your USAJOBS primary email, and you don’t have a secondary email address, you should update your USAJOBS account (before you create a login.gov account) to use a non-government email address.
 Once you update your USAJOBS primary email address, you can create the login.gov account.

-## Can I use a different email address from my USAJOBS email adderss, when setting up my login.gov account?
+## Can I use a different email address from my USAJOBS email address, when setting up my login.gov account?

 You can change your email with login.gov AFTER you get through the account set-up process.